Updated: 28th April 2020

-Set in the spectacular grounds of Blenheim Palace in Oxfordshire, the first Countryfile Live in 2016 saw 125,000 visitors attending the four-day event.
+Set in the spectacular grounds of Windsor Great Park for Buckinghamshire, the first Countryfile Live at Blenheim Palace in Oxfordshire in 2016 saw 125,000 visitors attending the four-day event.

 Visitors to last years’ show enjoyed talks and interviews with the Countryfile presenters, with Matt Baker, Ellie Harrison, Adam Henson, Anita Rani, Tom Heap and John Craven in attendance.
 There were also debates on rural subjects, farm machinery displays and live shows in the main arena, plus a large number of food and drink stands and live cookery displays.